 Yes

 3.2.1 Please state which one(s)

-Asswer to question 3.1: We are of the opinion that the following objectives have been incorrectly defined and placed in the "Options and analysis paper": It seems that the objective of fostering innovation is placed into the context of sustainability which is too restrictive and interpretation.
+As to guestion 3.1: We are of the opinion that the following objectives have been incorrectly defined and placed in the "Options and analysis paper": It seems that the objective of fostering innovation is placed into the context of sustainability which is too restrictive and interpretation.
 As already explained under questions 2.1 and 2.3 it is indeed very important to select sustainable varieties but the main focus of breeding and innovation in breeding should be on productivity which is the best way of taking care of sustainability matters.
 It has to be underlined that innovation in plant breeding, the creation of new and more varieties also contributes to biodiversity (to the gene pool).
 Having said that, we consider that innovation is a separate and overall objective of the S&PM legislation and as such it has to be identified as an individual objective by itself.
-Asnswer to question 3.2: Objectives overlooked: - In respect of the Common Catalogue the objective is not only to improve the level of information provided but also to improve accessibility of the Common Catalogue by making it a real-time, user-friendly webbased application. - Fulfilling the EU's global responsibilities for food security and globally sustainable agriculture. - Official testing / testing under official supervision of both variety performance and seed quality is crucial for agricultural crops with regard to high risk of market failure.
+As to question 3.2: The following objectives have been overlooked: - Fulfilling the EU?s global responsibilities for food security and globally sustainable agriculture. - Official testing / testing under official supervision of both variety performance and seed quality is crucial for agricultural crops with regard to high risk of market failure.
 In agricultural crops the characteristics of the harvested material are less specific than e.g. in the production of vegetables.
 Farmers not using the best performing varieties of agricultural crops would lose productivity and competitiveness but not their clients, at least not immediately.
-With farmers being guite often under cost pressure there is a high risk of farmers choosing not the most innovative varieties but rather those with low seed prices.
-In the long term this abstention from using innovation would not just jeopardise the farmers' competitiveness but also the goal of sustainability, since varieties would be used which are not the most productive and effective ones.
+With farmers being quite often under cost pressure there is a high risk of farmers choosing not the most innovative varieties but rather those with low seed prices.
+In the long term this abstention from using innovation would not just jeopardise the farmers? competitiveness but also the goal of sustainability, since varieties would be used which are not the most productive and effective ones.
 In addition, varieties of agricultural crops must perform well under a wide range of environmental conditions which - other than in vegetables- can not be influenced.
-Farmers must be put in a position that this ability of varieties to perform well under these conditions is sufficiently tested for in a reliable way.
+Farmers must be put in a position that this ability of varieties to perform well under these conditions is sufficiently tested for in a reliable way. - In respect of the Common Catalogue the objective is not only to improve the level of information provided but also to improve accessibility of the Common Catalogue by making it a real-time, user-friendly web-based application.

 3.3 Are certain objectives inappropriate?